dcollinsn/fab-docs/trp.md

 ### 4.5 Tokens <a href="#4.5" id="4.5">#</a>

-At professional level tournaments, if you are playing with cards that create tokens, you are required to have the appropriate token card(s) to represent them.
+At Competitive and Professional level constructed tournaments, if you are playing with cards that create tokens, you are required to have the appropriate token card(s) to represent them.
 If your deck is able to create multiple instances of the same token, you may use a dice placed on top of the token card to represent how many of that token you control.

 A token should only be present in the play-space if it currently exists.
 A token should not be in the play-space (including under other cards in the play-space) if they do not represent objects in the current game.
 Eg. If you are playing a Runeblade hero, a Runechant should only be in the arena if you control 1 or more Runechant tokens.
 You should not start the game with a token relevant to your hero (such as Spectral Shield or Runechant) in the arena, then add counters to this token once they are created.